stefan-hoeck/idris2-async/README.md

 threads is greater than one, we get true parallelism when processing more than one fiber at a time.

-Here is a way to visualize this behavior.
+Here is a way of visualizing this behavior.
 We again compute Fibonacci numbers, but this time we make sure that the numbers we compute are large enough to take hundreds of milliseconds at the least.
 In addition, we print ever result to get an idea of the runtime behavior: